agahemre/randomized/README.md

 # randomized
-Mixed code samples with different languages targeting to enhance code culture
+Mixed code samples with different languages.
+Target is to enhance programming level by trying to seek unusual problem solving approaches.